 While insurance companies are often unwilling to help, we commit to working with every patient to develop an affordable plan, allowing you to reach your health goals.
 Our treatment plans start as low as $80 per month.
 We also offer concierge medicine services, allowing you to be an exclusive and private patient of one of our providers.

-Learn more about the Agenixs membership program here.
+Learn more about our membership program here.

 If you don’t have a membership, you can still make appointments for certain services — like IVs and pellet therapy.
 For pricing information on individual services, see our cost of services.